Spider Martin: Involvement in Civil Rights

-Whilst working as a photographer for The Birmingham News he was assigned to cover the death of Jimmie Lee Jackson in February 1965; one month later, he created a notable photograph of the civil rights era, entitled Two Minute Warning, during the 1965 Selma Voting Rights Movement.
+While working as a photographer for The Birmingham News, he was assigned to cover the death of Jimmie Lee Jackson in February 1965.
+One month later, he created a notable photograph of the Civil Rights era, entitled Two Minute Warning, during the 1965 Voting Rights Movement.
 His photograph showed Alabama state troopers about to attack the first peaceful Selma to Montgomery march with batons and tear gas just after it had crossed the Edmund Pettus Bridge from Selma into Dallas County on 7 March 1965.
 Hosea Williams and John Lewis were leading the planned 54 mile march to the Alabama State Capitol in protest at unfair treatment of African Americans and discriminatory voting rights practices.
 The incident, known as Bloody Sunday, the media coverage of it and the national outcry that ensued, were influential in the course of civil rights in the U.S. Speaking about the effect of photography on the Civil Rights Movement, Martin Luther King Jr. said, "Spider, we could have marched, we could have protested forever, but if it weren't for guys like you, it would have been for nothing.
 The whole world saw your pictures.
 That's why the Voting Rights Act was passed."

-Martin would join the third march, covering it from start to finish, at the Alabama State Capitol building.
+Martin would join the third march, covering it from start to finish, at the Alabama State Capitol.
 During the march, Martin took a photograph of an exhausted minister from Maine on the verge of quitting the march.
 Martin told him "I weigh 125 pounds, my camera bag is 50 pounds, and I [am] walking backwards and shooting pictures" and helped the minister back to his feet.
+Martin's photographs were subsequently published in Life, Saturday Evening Post, Time, Der Spiegel, Stern, Paris Match, Birmingham Weekly and The Birmingham News.

+Later career and legacy

 After the Selma to Montgomery marches, Martin covered the trial of the murderer of Viola Liuzzo and George Wallace's 1968 presidential campaign, reportedly telling the candidate "I won't vote for you, but I'll take your money."

-His photographs were published in Life, Saturday Evening Post, Time, Der Spiegel, Stern, Paris Match, Birmingham Weekly and The Birmingham News.

-He was represented for several years by Black Star, from 1965.

-The Dolph Briscoe Center for American History at the University of Texas at Austin acquired Martin's archive of negatives, correspondence, memos, clippings, and other material in 2015 for $250,000.
+He was represented for several years by Black Star.
+Martin transitioned into a career as a commercial photographer working with several groups, such as PBS.
+He also assisted former Alabama governor Don Siegelman in his gubernatorial campaign and toured with his Civil Rights photography throughout the nation.
+Martin became an advocate for animal rights collaborating on projects with the Humane World for Animals (previously known as the Humane Society of the United States).
+In 2015, the Dolph Briscoe Center for American History at the University of Texas at Austin acquired Martin's archive of negatives, correspondence, memos, clippings, and other material for $250,000.

+Personal life and death

-He died by suicide on April 8, 2003 in Blount Springs, Alabama.
+Martin had two daughters, Tracy Leigh Martin and Michelle Martin Lunceford.
+He died by suicide on April 8, 2003, in Blount Springs, Alabama.